-CEBI is looking for excellent new PhD students who have competencies in these fields, and are interested in doing empirical research on economic behaviour and inequality.
+CEBI is looking for one or more excellent new PhD students who have competencies in these fields, and are interested in doing empirical research on economic behaviour and inequality.

-The current group includes 14 senior researchers, 13 junior researchers, 11 PhD students, 7 research assistants and 7 international members from New York University, Pompeu Fabra University, Princeton University and University of Zürich.
+The current group includes 14 senior researchers, 11 junior researchers, 12 PhD students, 7 research assistants and 7 international researchers from New York University, Pompeu Fabra University, Princeton University and University of Zürich.